kalset1/bigChem/README.md

 This repository is meant to be used as a tool to aid in chemistry.
 It features a structure generator, compound fetcher, and a PNG fetcher.
 Simply run main.py, which is the CLI.
+The ionic compound component does not work yet with compounds that are not just two elements (i.e. NaCl does work, Al2S3 does not)
 More coming soon!

 ## Prerequisites